Abo-Soile/SOILE-Backend/docs/functions.rst

     Creates a randomized subset of the stimuli containing the number specified in ``stimulicount``.

-    :param int stimulicount: The number of stimuli to select.
+    :param number stimulicount: The number of stimuli to select.

 .. js:function:: emptystimuli()